swiftlang/swift/userdocs/diagnostics/protocol-type-non-conformance.md

 print(Animal.species) // Error
 ```

-Since a type conforms to a protocol only when it satisfies _all_ of that protocol's requirements, the existential type `Animal` does not conform to the protocol `Animal` because it cannot satisfy its own requirement for the static property `species`:
+Since a type conforms to a protocol only when it satisfies _all_ of that protocol's requirements, the existential type `Animal` does not conform to the protocol `Animal` because it cannot satisfy the protocol's requirement for the static property `species`:

 ```swift
 func declareAnimalSpecies<T: Animal>(_ animal: T) {